2018 Open Championship: Third round

+Summary

 Francesco Molinari shot a bogey-free round of 69 (−2) to become the first Italian to win a major championship.
-Molinari was three shots behind at the start of the round and began with 13 straight pars before a birdie at the par-5 14th.
-He hit his approach close to the pin at the 18th and converted another birdie to post 8-under.
-Molinari didn't make a bogey in his last 37 holes.
+Molinari was three shots behind at the start of the round, and began with 13 straight pars before a birdie at the par-5 14th.
+He hit his approach close to the pin at the 18th, and converted another birdie to post 8-under.
+Molinari did not make a bogey in his last 37 holes.

 Tiger Woods, paired with Molinari, made two birdies on the front-nine to take solo possession of the lead.
-At the 11th, however, he hit his tee shot in the rough and his approach over the green.
-His chip shot came up short of the green and he failed to get up-and-down, settling for a double bogey.
-He made another bogey at the 12th, and despite getting a birdie at the par-5 14th after chipping from close to the 4th pin on the double green he finished three shots behind after an even-par 71.
+At the 11th, however, he hit his tee shot in the rough, and did the same with his approach over the green.
+His chip shot came up short of the green, and he failed to get up-and-down, settling for a double bogey.
+He made another bogey at the 12th, and despite getting a birdie at the par-5 14th after chipping from close to the 4th pin on the double green, he finished three shots behind after an even-par 71.

-Xander Schauffele was in a three-way tie for the lead at the start of the round but found trouble at the 5th when his approach shot buried in a greenside bunker.
+Xander Schauffele was in a three-way tie for the lead at the start of the round, but found trouble at the 5th when his approach shot buried in a greenside bunker.
 That led to a bogey, and he made another bogey at the 6th after hitting into a bunker once again.
-At the 7th Schauffele hit his tee shot into the rough and failed to get out on his second shot.
-His third went over the green and he made double bogey.
+At the 7th, Schauffele hit his tee shot into the rough and failed to get out on his second shot.
+His third went over the green, and he made double bogey.
 He rebounded with a birdie at the 10th to get back into the lead, and another at the 14th.
-One shot back of Molinari playing the 17th, Schauffele's approach went well right of the green and he made bogey to finish two behind.
+One shot back of Molinari playing the 17th, Schauffele's approach went well right of the green, and he made bogey to finish two behind.